-As discussed in the appendices and illustrated in Table 1, oral exposure to each component of the mixture of concern (2,3,7,8-TCDD), hexachlorobenzene, p,p'-DDE, methylmercury, and PCBs) can produce a wide range of health effects that is dependent on dose level, duration of exposure, and genetic, gender, and developmental status of the exposed individual.
-There is a fair amount of overlap in the endpoints or organs that these chemicals affect (Table 1).
-This observation is reflected in the endpoints that form the basis of the oral MRLs for these chemicals (Table 10).
+As discussed in the appendices and illustrated in Table 1, oral exposure to each component of the mixture of concern (2,3,7,8-TCDD, hexachlorobenzene, p,p'-DDE, methylmercury, and PCBs) can produce a wide range of health effects that is dependent on dose level, duration of exposure, and genetic, gender, and developmental status of the exposed individual.
+Table 1 also illustrates that there is a fair amount of overlap in the endpoints or organs that these chemicals affect.
+This observation is reflected in the endpoints that form the basis of the oral MRLs for these chemicals (Table 12).